- Australian Bureau of Statistics (ABS)

 Bureau of Infrastructure, Transport and Regional Economics

-The Bureau of Infrastructure, Transport and Regional Economics (BITRE), within the Department of Infrastructure and Regional Development, provides economic analysis, research and statistics on infrastructure, transport and regional development issues to inform both Australian Government policy development and wider community understanding.
+The Bureau of Infrastructure, Transport and Regional Economics (BITRE), within the Department of Infrastructure, Transport, Regional Development and Communications, provides economic analysis, research and statistics on infrastructure, transport and regional development issues to inform both Australian Government policy development and wider community understanding.
 Publications and statistics can be accessed through the BITRE home page.
 Regional publications and statistics on regions can be accessed through the BITRE page.

-Regional Development Australia (RDA) is a national network of 55 committees made up of local leaders who work with all levels of government, business and community groups to support the development of their regions.
-Each RDA committee has developed a Regional Plan which outlines priorities for the region and guides them in strengthening their communities.
-It is administered by the Department of Infrastructure and Regional Development.
+Regional Development Australia (RDA) is a national network of 52 committees made up of local leaders who work with all levels of government, business and community groups to support the development of their regions.

 - RDA Boundary Maps: Current RDA boundary maps can be found on the RDA website